cs1302uga/cs1302-hw7.6/README.md

    * After creating the `ImageView` object, you will need to set the `preserveRatio` property to `true` and set both the `fitWidth` and `fitHeight` properties to match the width and height of the default image (found in the `resources` folder).

-   * When resizing the image view, you should update the `fitWidth` and `fitHeight` properties of the image view by a fixed amount (discussed in more detail below).
+   * When resizing the image view, you should update the `fitWidth` and `fitHeight` properties of the `ImageView` by a fixed amount (discussed in more detail below).
 You should not modify the width/height of the image.

    * Here are some URLs to try when testing your program: